Image from Billy Ortiz

 History

 Lakeside has a rich history dating back to the mid 1800’s.
 The town site was organized in 1886 at the peak of the land boom.
-Mostly ranches, there were a few grand homes, a community church and also a beautiful inn and boathouse built by the lake.
-This became a well-known vacation spot for the wealthy of Southern California.
-Busy times, with trains arriving three times a day in Lakeside, this area was once the main stagecoach stop on the way to San Diego and east to the Butterfield Stage line and to Yuma.
+Mostly ranches, there were a few grand homes, a community church and a beautiful inn and boathouse built by the lake.
+The Inn became a well-known vacation spot for the wealthy of Southern California.
+Times were busy, with trains arriving three times a day in Lakeside, as well as being a main stagecoach stop on the way west to San Diego and east to the Butterfield Stage line and Yuma.

 The area depended on the “horse economy” with the breeding, feeding and caring for the horses used to carry the supplies to the gold mines and mountain communities.
 Most of the population was transient, but those that stayed were trying to build a community.

-As time went on in this small, rural, dusty end-of-the line horse and buggy township of Lakeside in 1910, why would a few women want to add to their day and try to better their community?
-Because Josephine Mansfield, new to Lakeside, and who had formerly been an active community member in Massachusetts, had the forethought to know that these women needed friendship, a chance for learning and culture and there was a definite need for community involvement.
+As time went on in this small, rural, dusty end-of-the line horse and buggy township of Lakeside in 1910, Josephine Mansfield, new to Lakeside, and who had formerly been an active community member in Massachusetts, had the forethought to know that the women of Lakeside needed friendship, a chance for learning and culture and an opportunity to add to their day and try to better their community.

 Josephine Mansfield came from Boston to Lakeside in 1904 with her daughter Mary A. Ross and family, with whom she made her home.
 While living in Massachusetts, she was an active member of the Woman’s Relief Corps, Daughters of Liberty and the Grange.